 Farmers to embrace use of NoduMax to boost soybean productivity in new campaign in Nigeria

 The various uses increase its demand yet the production is still low due to various constraints.
-In Nigeria, the yield gap is estimated at about 70% with farmers realizing average yields of 0.8 mt/ha as compared to the potential yield of 2.7 mt/ha.
-The low productivity is attributed to poor application of proper agronomic practices in aspects of minimal use of good quality improved seed, proper field management and non-use of inoculants and fertilizers.
+In Nigeria, the yield gap is estimated at about 70% with farmers realizing average yields of 0.8 tonnes/hectare as compared to the potential yield of 2.7 tonnes/hectare.
+The low productivity is attributed to poor application of proper agronomic practices in aspects of minimal use of good quality improved seed, proper field management and the non-use of inoculants and fertilizers.